AmirAli5/100DaysOfMLCode/README.md

 ## Day 53: December 28 , 2018
 #### Today's Progress : Implementation of Stack Auto Encoder in pytorch using the dataset of Grouplens research (architecture step complete) (continous)

+## Day 54: December 29 , 2018
+#### Today's Progress : Implementation of Stack Auto Encoder in pytorch using the dataset of Grouplens research (training step complete) (continous)